-Hardy from zones 4-9, in warmer areas they retain that stunning color adding winter interest.
+Hardy from zones 4-9, in warmer areas they retain their stunning color and add winter interest.
 Foliage can be six to 18 inches tall, with flowers up to two feet.
 The flowers, in white, pinks, and reds, are usually secondary to the foliage, but some cultivars offer showier flower displays.
 They tend to be disease-resistant, and unattractive to deer and rabbits.

 The Difference Between Heuchera, Heucherella & Tiarella